 Ohio’s HB 523 is the measure containing the medical cannabis laws in operation in Hamilton.
 The state law established a medical marijuana control program (OMMCP) allowing residents of the state with qualifying conditions to use medical cannabis upon getting a physician's recommendations.
 The measure set up a patient caregiver registry to which qualifying patients must apply for inclusion.

 Upon inclusion in the registry, patients will receive medical marijuana cards that legally qualify them to purchase medical cannabis from state-licensed dispensaries.
-While the City of Hamilton has banned medical cannabis dispensaries, the medical cannabis ID card issued under the OMMCP qualifies Hamilton patients to purchase medical cannabis from other Ohio cities.
+While the City of Hamilton has banned medical cannabis dispensaries, the medical marijuana ID card issued under the OMMCP qualifies Hamilton patients to purchase medical cannabis from other Ohio cities.

 Some of the approved conditions under the OMMCP include chronic pain, multiple sclerosis, Parkinson's disease, cancer, HIV/AIDS, sickle cell anemia, Hepatitis C, fibromyalgia, and terminal illnesses.
 Patients are allowed to hold 90-day supplies of medical marijuana products.
 The OMMCP website maintains an online tool for patients to determine the exact amount of concentrates, flowers, oils, and edibles equivalent to a 90-day supply.